CDRT/docs/bios/settings/thinkpad/power.md

 </details>

 <details><summary>Disable Built-in Battery</summary>

-Option to temporarily disable battery for servicing the system. <br>
+Temporarily disables battery for servicing the system.

-This option requests additional confirmation. <br>
+?> This option requests additional confirmation.

-After selecting this item, the system will be automatically powered off, then ready to be serviced.
+?> After selecting this item, the system will be automatically powered off, then ready to be serviced.

-**Note**.
-The battery will be automatically enabled when the AC adapter is reconnected.
+?> The battery will be automatically enabled when the AC adapter is reconnected.

 </details>

 <details><summary>Lid Sensor</summary>

-One of 2 possible options:
+Whether to enable actions when the Lid is closed or opened.

+Options:

 1.	**On** - Enabled the actions when the Lid is closed or opened.
 Default.
 2. Off - Disabled the actions when the Lid is closed or opened.

-?> Feature is relevant only for AMD-based machines.
+?> Feature only applies to AMD-based machines.

-Not available via WMI.
+?> Not available via WMI.

 </details>

 <details><summary>Cool & Quiet on Lap</summary>

-One of 2 possible options:
+Options:

 1. On - system performance is lowered to maintain a cooler temperature when the device is used on lap.
 2.	**Off** - Cool & Quiet on Lap is disabled.
 Default.